 - A quality control checklist should be applied to a new policy draft (see Appendix A of the Metapolicy).
 The Senior Policy Advisor will assist with this check.
 For an existing policy, the Policy Unit will undertake a review.

 Following a rigorous development and consultation stage (Step 2), the appropriate Approval Authority must take the policy to the Senior Management Team (SMT) for information, unless the Policy Unit direct otherwise.
-The Approval Authority must formally approve the policy, in writing, prior to moving to Step 4.
+The Approval Authority must formally approve a new policy, or a policy that has undergone a major review, in writing, prior to moving to Step 4.
 Delegations for approval are identified in Appendix B of the Metapolicy.